-Meredith is a BFA graduate in Jewellery Design and Metalsmithing from the Nova Scotia College of Art and Design (2002), has also studied at Kookmin University (Seoul, Korea) and apprenticed with goldsmith James Bradshaw (Halifax, NS).
+Meredith is a BFA graduate in Jiewellery Design and Metalsmithing from the Nova Scotia College of Art and Design (2002), has also studied at Kookmin University (Seoul, Korea) and apprenticed with goldsmith James Bradshaw (Halifax, NS).
 She lives in Almonte, Ontario.

-“For the last fifteen years, at a professional level, I have been making jewellery.
+“For the last twenty years, at a professional level, I have been making jewellery.
 I fabricate my jewellery from sterling silver sheet, tubing, casting grain and wire and incorporate semi-precious stones, beads and pearls into my works.
 I also build my pieces in wax, then cast them myself in sterling silver and gold.
 I design, fabricate and cast all of my own work.

 My ambition is to create jewellery that stirs the senses.
 I love working with my hands and am inspired by the textures of different materials.
 I constantly experiment with form-moulding, and pushing a material to its limit.
 I respect the fluidity of metal, the way it looks raw, and am constantly inspired to bring the piece to the finishing point of polishing it into a beautiful piece of art.
 I would describe my sterling silver works as multi-dimensional, both representational and abstract, and created with a high standard of craftsmanship.